 8.1 This strategy report has been written in consultation with the Council's external treasury management advisors, Arlingclose Ltd, in accordance with best practice.
-There has also been consultation with Camdor Global Advisors in respect to the 'ESG' considerations outlined in Appendix 6 to this report. undertaken or proposed for this strategy report.
+There has also been consultation with Camdor Global Advisors in respect to the 'ESG' considerations outlined in Appendix 6 to this report.
 There are no implications for partner organisations arising out of this report.